ymz-ncnk/sync-consensus-algorithm/Sync Consensus Algorithm.md

 Finally, to speed up the synchronization process, we can resort to some optimizations, for example, try to minimize the number of insteskips in the sync basis.

+### Process
+We will call a follower from the last epoch, which has the sync basis checkpoint as a ready follower.
+The ready follower does not need to synchronize if it is in the sync quorum.
+Moreover, if the sync quorum is filled with only ready followers, the manager can skip the synchronization phase altogether.

+To all other followers, the manager sends the sync basis.
+It allows a node to receive data from different sources simultaneously during synchronization, which can significantly speed up this process.

+#### Dynamic Sync Quorum
+Thus, if we have most of the live nodes from the last epoch and they are all in the sync quorum, the manager will most likely be able to quickly become a leader.
+But that's if we're lucky, because many nodes from previous epochs can randomly get into the sync quorum.

+In this case, when a ready follower appears, the manager can:
+1. Add it to the sync quorum instead of one of the not ready followers.
+2. Restart the synchronization process, i.e. re-create the sync basis and send it to all relevant nodes again.

+This algorithm can also significantly speed up the synchronization process.

 ## Saving of an Epoch Number
 Once the manager has synchronized most of the nodes, it moves on to the next